OpenBazaar/official_docs/content/guides/concepts/orderflow.md

 **INCOMING STATUS**: DISPUTED \
 **OUTGOING STATUS**: DECIDED

 This call will create a payout decision in a dispute.
-Once made, the decision is final, either the buyer or seller must accept the decision by calling `ob/releasefunds` to move the order out of the **DECIDED** state.
+Once the decision is made, either the buyer or seller must accept it by calling `ob/releasefunds` to move the order out of the **DECIDED** state.

-It is important to note that the actual payout to the buyer and seller is reduced by the moderators fee.
-The percentages are applied after the fee.
+It is important to note that the actual payout to the buyer and seller is reduced by both the network fee and the the moderator's fee.

+The fee to move the funds is subtracted from the funds in the order first.
+After that, the moderator's fee is subtracted, and the percentages are applied to the remaining funds.

-Since the moderator’s fee can be a fixed amount, it is possible for the actual payout to one or both parties to be below the dust limit, or zero.
-If that happens, no payment will be sent to that user.
+It is possible for the actual payout to one or more parties to be below the dust limit, or zero.
+If that happens, no payment will be sent to that party.
+The dispute will still be resolved and will otherwise proceed normally even if some participants in the dispute do not receive any funds.

 **Data Sent**

 ```
 {
-  "resolution": "I am in favor of the buyer.",
+  "resolution": "I am mostly in favor of the buyer.",
   "orderId": "QmV3mBSSq992ETtFYJgK9mZeMKxdnqKQ7U1xQXL8eAXFNd",
-  "buyerPercentage": 100,
+  "buyerPercentage": 80,
-  "vendorPercentage": 0
+  "vendorPercentage": 20
 }
 ```